Additive Manufacturing Automation: The Impact of Automation on 3D Printing Costs and Throughput Rates

 The Cost of Production for 3D Printing using FFF or FDM Methods:

-“What makes up the cost of 3D print production and what factors are responsible for driving that cost down to improve industrial adoption?”
+“What makes up the cost of 3D print production.
+What factors are responsible for driving that cost down to improve industrial adoption?”

-65.9% – nearly two thirds of all technician time is spent on the following tasks which can be reduced to near-zero with automation:
+65.9% – nearly two thirds of all technician time is spent on the following tasks.
+All of which can be reduced to near-zero with automation:

 - 25.5% of billable time is spent on fixing printers that need to be recalibrated after failed prints or due to lacking control systems

 - 10.6% on software preparation (loading settings, generating machine code, etc.)

 SD3D has developed modular subsystems which can be adopted by OEM’s into their existing products’ tool chain to plug-and-play with our additive manufacturing automation platform.
 The following failure modes are either removed or majorly reduced from the technician workflow when using our automation platform: order preparation, software preparation, part removal and fixing failures.

 3D Genie is SD3D’s prototype and represents our current development status to demonstrate fully automated 3D printing using.
 We consider this our beta additive manufacturing automation platform with tested modules including ABE, CAP, Filtracker, Printelize and the SD3D SCADA App.
 In the graph below we compare the failure rate of 3D Genie to standard off-the-shelf desktop 3D printers: